MateenAhmed10/absolute_beginner_programming/README.md

 !!!
 JavaScript is 'dynamics' means "capable of action or change", whereas TypeScript is
 'static' means "fixed" (variable types).

-In tpyescipt folder you'll learn all about JavaScipt plus TypeScript.
+In TypeScript folder you'll learn all about JavaScipt plus TypeScript.

+Go into typescript folder and write tsc --watch to go live for every file and on next terminmal go into specific folder and type node --watch index.js